 The Middle School history curriculum is designed to show the student that the nature of life is to grow and change.
 As students become more aware of the changes in the past, they will be better prepared to adapt to change in the future.
-Through learning the rudiments of the historian’s discipline, students focus on processes, concepts and skills.
-The content serves as the vehicle through which the student develops reading, writing, note taking and research skills.
+Through learning the rudiments of the historian’s discipline, the boys focus on processes, concepts and skills.
+The content serves as the vehicle through which they develop reading, writing, note taking and research skills.
 Learning the importance of geography in the study of history and the relationship of the past to current events are additional goals of the department.

 Grade Six: Ancient History

 Second Semester: Ancient Rome.
 The term begins with an exploration of early Rome with an emphasis on geography and the story of Rome’s legendary founders.
-Students then move to an investigation of how the republican form of government worked.
+The boys then begin an investigation into the workings of the Roman Republic and the society of that time.
 Finally, the breakdown of the Republic following the Punic Wars and the rise of the Empire are examined.
 Students consider the similarities between Ancient Rome and the United States.

 American History I: 1491-1850.
-This course begins a two-year sequence in American history for Forms I and II.
-Form I studies the period from 1491 to 1850, while Form II begins in 1850 and moves to present-day United States.
-This course provides the vehicle for the transmission of important skills such as reading comprehension and analytical essay writing as well as the ability to draw inferences and detect bias in sources.
-Emphasis is placed on using primary source materials along with an accompanying textbook, American History by Prentice Hall.
+This course begins a two-year sequence in American history for Forms I and II and provides the vehicle for the further development of important skills such as reading comprehension and analytical essay writing as well as the ability to draw inferences and detect bias in sources.
+Emphasis is placed on using primary source materials along with an accompanying textbook.

 First Semester: The English Colonies & Birth of a Nation.
-The term begins with an examination of the causes of European colonization, its impact on indigenous people, and the political, social and economic foundations of the 13 English colonies.
-Students then examine the causes of the American Revolution, the creation of the U.S. Constitution, and the establishment of the Republic.
-Two novels, Woods Runner and April Morning, present the American Revolution from teenage boys’ perspectives.
-Simulations and debates are employed to sharpen thinking skills while promoting interest.
-Additionally, identifying points of view, differentiating between main ideas and supporting details, understanding cause and effect and the sequencing of events are covered.
+The semester begins with an examination of the causes of European colonization, its impact on indigenous peoples, and the political, social and economic foundations of the 13 English colonies.
+Next, students examine the causes of the American Revolution, the creation of the U.S. Constitution, and the establishment of the Republic.
+Two historical fiction novels, Blood on the River: Jamestown 1607 and Woods Runner, present the Jamestown colony and American Revolution from teenage boys’ perspectives.
+Simulations and debates are employed to sharpen thinking and speaking skills while sparking interest.
+Additionally, identifying points of view, differentiating between main ideas and supporting details, understanding cause and effect and the sequencing of events are skills practiced throughout the term.

 Second Semester: Westward Expansion and A Nation Divided.
-The term focuses on Westward Expansion.
+The semester focuses on Westward Expansion.
 The Louisiana Purchase, Manifest Destiny, the Oregon Trail, Texas and the Mexican-American War are some of the topics covered.
 Students begin to examine the causes of sectional divisions, and the nature of American slavery.
-A five-week research project on a topic of the student’s choice is undertaken.
-Finding suitable primary and secondary sources, evaluating the quality of Internet sources, taking notes and citing sources using an online resource constitute the main research components.
+Understanding primary sources, evaluating the quality of Internet sources, and taking notes and citing sources constitute the research components used during the semester.

-American History II 1850-1990.
+American History II 1850-2010.
 This course begins where Form I history concludes and follows American history through the 20th century.
-Students use part two of the same textbook they used in Form I, and the topics are enhanced with the use of primary sources, class discussion, presentations, and authentic assignments such as debates and simulations.
+Students use part two of the same textbook they used in Form I, and the topics are enhanced with the use of primary sources, class discussion, presentations, debates and simulations.

 The course continues chronologically with the domestic focus of the 1920s and 1930s, providing students with an opportunity to understand the legacy of this important period with regard to modern U.S. economics and politics during the interwar period and the years of the Great Depression.

 The course concludes with an investigation of the U.S. experience in the latter half of the 20th century, from both a domestic and foreign policy perspective.
-Connections between decisions and events that are closely linked to current events and “recent history” are drawn.
+Connections are drawn between decisions and events that are closely linked to current events and recent history.